visheshgupta08071992/Gatling/Understanding Gatling.md

 Hope this explanation of Session in Gatling was helpful!
 Let me know if you have any other questions.

+**Session Concept is used in Advance Framework** - https://github.com/visheshgupta08071992/GatlingTestPerformanceFramework-Advance

 ### Referances